Illustrasjonsbilde

 Read more in the Regulations concerning terms and conditions of employment and promotion to teaching and research positions and the Supplementary provisions for appointment and promotion to teaching and research positions at UiT.

-Docent (1532)
+Dosent (1532)

-In order to be appointed as a docent, you must have relevant practical educational expertise on the basis of qualifications or teaching and academic supervision.
+In order to be appointed as a dosent, you must have relevant practical educational expertise on the basis of qualifications or teaching and academic supervision.
 You must also be able to document extensive research and development activities at a high level aimed at the field.
 You also require documented extensive educational development work and other educational activities of high quality.
 You also require higher levels of qualifications within one or more of the following areas:

 • Management of research and development projects